-- There was a 2.4 percent reduction in our effective rate that was the result of Pennsylvania Tax Law changes enacted on July 18, 2013 which became effective on January 1, 2014.
+- There was a reduction in our effective rate that was the result of Pennsylvania Tax Law changes enacted on July 18, 2013 which became effective on January 1, 2014.
 These changes have reduced the deferred tax liability which had accumulated during prior years.
 In accordance with the tax accounting rules, the effect of the law change is recorded in the year in which the law was signed.
 The primary change that affects SEI results from the reduction of net income apportioned to the State of Pennsylvania.
 The bill adopts "market-based" sourcing for apportionment.
 This method apportions sales to the state where the benefits are being derived by the customer.
-The current method apportions sales of services to the state where the cost was incurred to perform those services; and - There was a 0.8 percent reduction in our effective rate from the reinstatement of the research and development tax credit.
-The tax credit was reinstated retroactively from January 1, 2012 through December 31, 2013 through The American Taxpayer Relief Act of 2012 (the Act), signed into law on January 2, 2013.
+The current method apportions sales of services to the state where the cost was incurred to perform those services; and - There was a reduction in our effective rate from the reinstatement of the Research and Development Tax Credit.
+The tax credit was reinstated retroactively from January 1, 2012 through December 31, 2013 by The American Taxpayer Relief Act of 2012 (the Act), signed into law on January 2, 2013.
 The accounting rules require the determination of current and deferred taxes be based upon the provisions of the enacted tax law as of the balance sheet date.
 Since the Act was not signed into law until January 2, 2013, the effect was not reflected in the tax provision for 2012.
-The 2013 effective tax rate reflects a research and development tax credit for both 2012 and 2013.
+The 2013 effective tax rate reflects a Research and Development Tax Credit for both 2012 and 2013.

-- There was a 1.5 percent increase in our effective tax rate as a result of the sale of SEI AK because we no longer considered the undistributed earnings of SEI AK to be indefinitely reinvested and, therefore, accrued U.S. deferred taxes on the cumulative undistributed earnings; - There was a 0.5 percent increase in our effective tax rate as a result of the expiration of the research and development tax credit; and - There was a 1.1 percent reduction in our effective tax rate as a result of state tax planning.
+- There was an increase in our effective tax rate as a result of the sale of SEI AK because we no longer considered the undistributed earnings of SEI AK to be indefinitely reinvested and, therefore, accrued U.S. deferred taxes on the cumulative undistributed earnings; - There was an increase in our effective tax rate as a result of the expiration of the Research and Development Tax Credit; and - There was a reduction in our effective tax rate as a result of state tax planning.